rengokantai/udawsartass/README.md

 - Idempotent
 - Atomic counter(not idempotent), This means that the counter will increment each time you call updateItem
-- BatchGetItem API, retrieve 1MB of data as many as 100 items
+- BatchGetItem API, retrieve 1MB of data as many as 100 items 43
+SQS
+- Does not offer FIFO
+- 30second min, 12 hours max visibility time out(when you receive a message from a queue and begin processing it, you may find the visibility timeout for the queue is insufficient to fully process and delete that message.
+You can change hte itmeout by using ChangeMessageViibility action
+- long polling max =20sec
+- 256kb message size
+- billed at 64kb chunks

+46
+- Create new topic>

+48
+- The decider is a program that controls the coordination of tasks. their ordering, concurrency, and scheduling according to applicaion logic
+- Your workflow and activity flows and age workflow execution itself are all scoped to a domain
+- Maximum workflow can be 1 year and the value is always measured in seconds
+- SWF task is assigned and is never duplicated.